-The School of City and Regional Planning offers the Master of City and Regional Planning (MCRP) and the Master of Science in Geographic Information Science and Technology (MS-GIST) degrees.
+The School of City and Regional Planning offers the Master of City and Regional Planning (MCRP), the Master of Science in Geographic Information Science and Technology (MS-GIST), and the Master of Science in Urban Analytics (MSUA) degrees.

 The Master of Science in Urban Design (MS-UD) degree, administered by the School of Architecture, utilizes a number of our faculty and courses.
 To learn more about the MS-UD degree, please visit the information page on the School of Architecture’s website.